 Vermont's next worry: Irene's hit on fall tourism

-LUDLOW, Vt., Sept 2 (Reuters) - With Hurricane Irene's floodwaters mostly gone, work crews across Vermont are scrambling to reopen roughly 200 miles (320 km) of roads damaged by the storm before the fall tourist season that is important to the state's economy.
+LUDLOW, Vermont (Reuters) - With Hurricane Irene's floodwaters mostly gone, work crews across Vermont are scrambling to reopen roughly 200 miles of roads damaged by the storm before the fall tourist season that is important to the state's economy.

 The arrival of fall will turn Vermont's trees brilliant shades of red, yellow and orange for a few short weeks, luring tourists who fan out across the rural state's two-lane highways to admire the view and spend money in local hotels, restaurants and shops.